cluesurf/.github/profile/readme.md

 ## Language Building

-Like mentioned, [`bead`](https://tune.land) is a language we derived from imagining an ancient stone-tool making monkey culture of the past, and evolved it into a modern language capable of representing all of modern concepts and knowledge, such as naming species and places and everything you can imagine.
+Like mentioned, [`tune`](https://tune.land) is a language we derived from imagining an ancient stone-tool making monkey culture of the past, and evolved it into a modern language capable of representing all of modern concepts and knowledge, such as naming species and places and everything you can imagine.
 That is very much an evolving work-in-progress.

 We also created [`tone`](https://tone.land), a writing system for the languages of Earth.
-It is used in `bead` as the standard writing system as well.
+It is used in `tune` as the standard writing system as well.

 ## Music